 Charles Forsdick is James Barrow Professor of French, University of Liverpool.
-He is author of Toussaint Louverture (Pluto, 2017), Victor Segalen and the Aesthetics of Diversity and Travel in Twentieth-Century French and Francophone Cultures (Oxford University Press 2005) and co-editor of The Black Jacobins Reader (Duke University Press, 2016).
+He is co-author of Toussaint Louverture (Pluto, 2017), author of Victor Segalen and the Aesthetics of Diversity and Travel in Twentieth-Century French and Francophone Cultures (Oxford University Press 2005) and co-editor of The Black Jacobins Reader (Duke University Press, 2017).

 An extract from Owen Hatherley’s The Chaplin Machine: A History of the Communist Avant-Garde, examining Soviet Russia’s improbable fascination with Hollywood’s stars.Read full article

 To celebrate the accomplishments and recognise the history and experiences of black people, we present a library of foundational texts, theory, anthologies and critical biographies that examine black identities.Read full article

 From 1791 to 1917 and looking to the work of Trotsky and C.L.R.
 James, Christian Høgsbjerg examines the Haitian Revolution, the only successful slave revolt in history, in light of the centenary of the Russian Revolution.Read full article